• Skip to primary navigation

 • Add an extra pinch of salt to dry ingredients if using unsalted butter.

 • Swap peanut butter with another nut butter that you have.
-Use creamy, crunchy, or natural peanut or other nut butter for your small-batch peanut butter cookies.
+Use creamy, crunchy, natural peanut butter or other nut butter for your small batch peanut butter cookies.

-• Use ¼ c all purpose flour and ¼ c whole wheat flour for extra nutty flavor.
+• Use half all purpose flour and half whole wheat flour for extra nutty flavor.

 • Use your favorite type of chocolate chips.